Ensemble forecasts in reproducing kernel Hilbert space family: Reproducing kernel Hilbert spaces

 \subsection{Differentiability of feature maps and RKHS functions $\HS$}

-In this appendix we extend results given in \cite{Simon-Gabriel-Scholkopf-18,Steinward-Christmann} for $E\subset \real^d$ to the case where $E$ is a {locally convex} compact subset of a function space.
-In the following $E$ designates a compact set included in $L^2(\Omega_x, \mathbb{R}^{d})$, the space of measurable functions that are square integrable on $\Omega_x$.
-Denoting by $\partial^{(2)}_{u}\, k(\, \bcdot \, ,y)$ the kernel functional derivative in the direction $u$ with respect to the second variable $y$ -- while the upper-script ${\partial_u^{(1)}}$ indicates a directional derivative in the first variable --, we have first the following lemma on the feature maps derivative. \\
+In this appendix we extend results given in \cite{Simon-Gabriel-Scholkopf-18,Steinward-Christmann, Zhou-2008} for $E\subset \real^d$ to the case where $E$ is a \AM{compact subset of a function vector space}.
+In the following, \AM{aligned with the assumptions enunciated in the paper's preamble,} $E$ designates a compact set included in $L^2(\Omega_x, \mathbb{R}^{d})$, the space of measurable functions that are square integrable on $\Omega_x$, \AD{and like \cite{Zhou-2008}, to enable differentiability of the RKHS function, we will assume that $E$ is the closure of its nonempty interior $\overset{\circ}{E}$}. \AD{We assume also that $\nu$ is a finite measure on $E$, (i.e. $\nu(E)<\infty$). } Denoting by $\partial^{(2)}_{u}\, k(\, \bcdot \, ,y)$ the kernel functional derivative in the direction $u$ with respect to the second variable $y$ -- while the upper-script ${\partial_u^{(1)}}$ indicates a directional derivative in the first variable --, we have first the following lemma on the feature maps derivative. \\